 If you’re a college journalist facing censorship or a media law question, call the Student Press Freedom Initiative 24-hour hotline at 717-734-SPFI (7734).

 If you are a student who is accused of violating your school’s code of conduct, you may feel lost, anxious, and scared about your future.
 Student Defenders can help.
 Student Defenders are fellow students trained as conduct advisors who can help ensure students accused of misconduct are treated fairly.

-FIRE’s 2022 College Free Speech Rankings are based on the voices of more than 44,000 currently enrolled students at 208 colleges and are designed to help parents and prospective students choose the right school.
+FIRE's College Free Speech Rankings are based on the voices of more than 55,000 students at more than 200 colleges and universities, and are designed to help parents and prospective students choose the right school.

 I never dreamed I would teach at a college where I would be ordered to not share facts, particularly life-saving ones, with my students.

 Learn more about how FIRE advocates for your rights.